invertedv/df/docs/examples.md

 ### Example 7: The By Method

-The By method creates a new DF by aggregating along the values of column(s) and running a user-defined set of functions.
+The By method creates a new DF by grouping along the values of column(s) and running a user-specified set of functions within each group.
 The SQL analogue is "GROUP BY".
 The signature for the By method is:

 	By(groupBy string, fns ...string) (DF, error)

-The groupBy string is a comma-separated list of columns on which to group.
-The fns variadic are functions to pass to Parse, where the calculations are performed on each group.
+The groupBy string is a comma-separated list of column names on which to group.
+The fns variadic are functions to pass to Parse, where the calculations are performed within each group.
 The code below calculates the mean and sum of for each value of x.
 The output df, dfBy, has 3 columns: x, my and sy.

 	dfBy, e := df.By("x", "my := mean(y)", "sy := sum(y)")